 - 2. How many tests?
 The syllabus has three in-class tests scheduled, because that is the number of tests recommended by the calculus committee. - 3.
 How hard should tests be?
 It is a good idea for teachers to compare tests with other teachers to be sure that the level of difficulty and expectation is consistent. - 4.
 Open or closed book?
 Your tests and quizzes may be open-book or closed-book, but keep in mind that the final exam will be closed-book. - 5.
 Samples.
-There are old tests on file in the resource room (123) and posted on the web.
-(See paragraph #4 on page 11 for more information.)
+There are old tests posted "under the apple" on our web site (see paragraph #4 on page 11 for more information).
+Under the documents folder of the joint Blackboard site you will also find other teachers' old tests, but these tests should NOT be "turned on" for students to see.
 Note that tests and quizzes more than a few years old will be based on a different edition of the textbook.